 So I lay back down and the noise keeps up, gets a bit louder.
 What in the hell is that noise?
 Is it the frequency of these disincarnate souls who are stuck in ignorance and have died traumatic deaths?
 Perhaps they are from the massacres that occurred at events like Wounded Knee and Sand Creek in the late 1800,s.
 This school is pivotal to the whole Native American Assimilation.
 This school has played a major role in the process of Indian Reservation life, serving as a boarding school to send children and strip them of culture and identity.
 People were sent here from all across the nation for over 100 years.
 And all the trauma and abuse and genocide that occurred with these people, that energy is very strong.

 These souls do not want to be helped.
 They believe they are justified in their bitterness.
 I pack my bag and the noise stops as soon as I get out of my sleeping bag and start the packing.
-In 10 minutes I am on my bike and pedaling back the way I came in, going right through the area where I heard the noises.
-I make it back under the stars in the middle of the night and I see all the houses quiet and no traffic, just a car or two now and then.
-I feel like, I may not really feel like a citizen here, but the fact that there is a door somewhere in this town that will open and there will be a safe protected place for me, that means something.
+In 10 minutes I am on my bike and pedaling back the way I came in, going right through the area where I heard the noises because it is the only road out.
+I make it back to my mom’s house under the stars in the middle of the night and I see all the houses quiet and no traffic, just a car or two now and then.
+I feel like, I may not really feel like a citizen here–in this culture– but the fact that there is a door somewhere in this town that will open and there will be a safe protected place for me, that means something.
+Something big compared to these displaced souls that have always been pushed out of their home.
 I need to contemplate the meaning of that and cultivate a sense of gratitude for that.
 This is civilization.
 This is the way it works.
 You have a ‘shelter’ and family waiting for you as a starting point.